Xinglab/rmats-turbo/README.md

 #### Starting with FASTQ files

-Suppose there are 2 sample groups with 2 sets of paired read (R1, R2) FASTQ files per group.
+Suppose there are 2 sample groups with 2 sets of paired read (R1, R2) FASTQ files per group. (`fastq.gz` files can also be used)

 - group 1 FASTQs
   * `/path/to/1_1.R1.fastq`